 3. What are the most in-demand roles in Argentina?

-Software developers, data engineers, product managers, digital marketers, and customer support specialists.
+Software developers, data engineers, product managers, digital marketers, and customer support specialists are highly sought after.
 The demand for these roles is driven by Argentina’s burgeoning tech sector and the increasing need for digital transformation across industries.
-Companies value Argentina’s skilled professionals for their expertise and adaptability in a rapidly changing global market.
+Companies value Argentina’s skilled professionals for their technical expertise and adaptability in a rapidly changing global market.

 4. What is the standard workweek in Argentina?